cdapio/cdap/cdap-docs/included-applications/source/data-quality/index.rst

 There are four RESTful endpoints of the service which we can use:

 * Retrieve all the fields for a given source and time range: ``/v1/sources/{sourceID}/fields``
-* Retrieve all the aggregations available for a given source, time range, and field : ``/v1/sources/{sourceID}/fields/{fieldName}/aggregations``
+* Retrieve all the aggregations available for a given source, time range, and field:
+  ``/v1/sources/{sourceID}/fields/{fieldName}/aggregations``
-* Retrieve the combined aggregation over a specified time interval for a given source, field, and aggregation type: ``/v1/sources/{sourceID}/fields/{fieldName}/aggregations/{aggregationType}/totals``
+* Retrieve the combined aggregation over a specified time interval for a given source, field, and aggregation type:
+  ``/v1/sources/{sourceID}/fields/{fieldName}/aggregations/{aggregationType}/totals``
 * Retrieve the aggregation corresponding to each time stamp in a specified time range for a given source, field, and aggregation type: ``/v1/sources/{sourceID}/fields/{fieldName}/aggregations/{aggregationType}/timeseries``

 Suppose we want to query the aggregated data for the source ``logStream`` and the field ``status``.
 We would make this request::